 - Urging the City to establish the Vieux Carre Commission.

-- Advocating Beauregard Square as a site for the Municipal Auditorium where it was eventually built in 1930 as a World War I memorial.
+- Advocating for Congo (then Beauregard) Square as a site for the Municipal Auditorium where it was eventually built in 1930 as a World War I memorial.

 The Chapter continues today with strong ties to the state and regional chapters and the national association.
 It continues a tradition of dealing with serious civic and architectural issues, with an emphasis on service to its membership, while still finding ways to distinguish itself as the New Orleans Chapter.

 This history was condensed by Creed W. Brierre, AIA from notes for a series of talks on the history of the New Orleans Chapter of the American Institute of Architects prepared by Robert J. Cangelosi, Jr., AIA.